 Chewy and flavorful yard long beans, also known as Chinese snake beans, are closely related to black-eyed peas.
 Its immature, tender, edible pods are one of the most popular pod-vegetables used in the Philippines and other East Asian cuisines.
-The beans are also grown in small scales in the home gardens in Southern United states, West-Indies as well as in the Mediterranean regions.
+The beans are also grown on small scales in home gardens in the Southern United States, West-Indies as well as in the Mediterranean regions.

-The yard long pods are actually legumes belonging to the Fabaceae family.
+The yard-long pods are actually legumes belonging to the Fabaceae family.
 The beans were thought to have originated in southern Chinese Yunnan province.
 Scientific name: Vigna unguiculata, sub. sesquipedalis.
-Some of the common names include asparagus-bean, string-bean or Chinese snake beans.
-The beans in general recognized by local names as bora (West Indies), dau gok (China), pole sitao (Philippines), etc.
+Some of the common names include asparagus-bean, string-bean, or Chinese snake beans.
+The beans in general recognized by local names as bora (West Indies), dau gok (China), pole sitaw (Philippines), etc.

 As in other bean varieties, harvesting may not be a time-guided event.
-The pods usually harvested early for young, immature beans, or they may left on the shrub to dry-out in order to obtain dried beans.
+The pods are harvested early in order to gather young, immature beans, or they may be left on the shrub to dry to get dried beans.

 Yard-long beans are one of the ancient cultivated crops.
-Young, immature pods are one of very low calorie vegetables; 100 g beans contain just 47 calories.
+Young, immature pods are one of the very low-calorie vegetables; 100 g beans contain just 47 calories.

 The pods contain large quantities of soluble and insoluble fibers.
-Since the entire green pod is eaten as in french-beans, sufficient amount of dietary fiber is obtained in the diet.
-Dietary-fiber helps to protect the mucousa colon by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.
-Fiber rich food also found to reduce LDL-cholesterol levels by decreasing re-absorption of cholesterol binding bile acids in the colon.
+Since the entire green pod is eaten as green beans, a sufficient amount of dietary fiber is obtained in the diet.
+Dietary fiber helps to protect the colon mucosa by reducing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.
+Fiber-rich food is also found to reduce LDL-cholesterol levels by decreasing the reabsorption of cholesterol-binding bile acids in the colon.

 Fresh yard-long beans are one of the finest sources of folates.
-100 g beans provide 62 µg or 15% of daily requirement of folates.
+100 g beans provide 62 µg or 15% of the daily requirement of folates.
 Folate along with vitamin B-12 is one of the essential components of DNA synthesis and cell division.
-Adequate folate in the diet around conception and during pregnancy may help prevent neural-tube defects in the newborn baby.
+Adequate folate in the diet around conception and during pregnancy may help prevent neural tube defects in newborns.

-Fresh beans contain a good amount of vitamin C. 100 g yard-long beans provide 18.8 mg or 31% of vitamin C. Vitamin C is a powerful water-soluble antioxidant and when adequately provided in the diet, it helps build immunity against infections, help maintain blood vessel elasticity, and offer some protection from cancers.
+Fresh beans contain a good amount of vitamin-C. 100 g yard-long beans provide 18.8 mg or 31% of vitamin C. This vitamin is a powerful water-soluble antioxidant, and when adequately provided in the diet, it helps build immunity to combat infections, contributes to maintaining blood vessel elasticity, and offers some protection from cancers.

-Furthermore, the long beans are excellent sources of vitamin A. At 865 IU per 100 g, the beans have more of this vitamin than that of the other same family legumes such as lima beans, fava, green beans, etc. Vitamin A is one of the essential vitamins for the body provided through our diet.
-Vitamin A maintains mucus membrane integrity, enhances skin complexion, and improves night vision.
+Furthermore, the long beans are excellent sources of vitamin A. At 865 IU per 100 g; the beans have more of this vitamin than that of the other same family legumes such as lima beans, fava, green beans, etc. Vitamin A is one of the essential vitamins for the body provided through our diet.
+Vitamin A maintains mucosal integrity, enhances skin complexion, and improves night vision.

-In addition, yard long beans provide average amounts of minerals such as iron, copper, manganese, calcium, magnesium.
-Manganese is used by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+Also, yard-long beans provide average amounts of minerals such as iron, copper, manganese, calcium, and magnesium.
+The body uses manganese as a cofactor for the important antioxidant enzyme, superoxide dismutase.

-Yard long beans are generally harvested while the pods are at their immature stage, just prior to full development.
+Yard-long beans generally are harvested while the pods are at their immature stage, just before full development.
 Hence, they tend to perish early if kept open for a few hours.
 In the farms, the beans are transferred to cold storage facilities soon after harvest.

-Fresh, tender beans can be readily available year-around in the farmer markets all over Asia.
+Fresh, tender beans can be readily available year-round in farmer markets all over Asia.
 In the USA, however, you may find them in selected markets that specialize in Asian/ Cantonese vegetables or some supermarkets supplying them from the West Indies.
-They generally sold in loosely tied small bunches.
+They are generally sold in loosely tied small bunches.

 Once at home, treat them as you do for French or green beans.
-Store in a plastic bag and place inside the refrigerator set at optimum humidity where they stay fresh for 2-4 days.
+Store in a plastic bag and place in the refrigerator set at optimal humidity where they stay fresh for 2-4 days.

-Young yard-long (asparagus) beans are generally cooked like vegetables.
-To prepare: swish the beans in a bowl of fresh water.
+Young yard-long (asparagus) beans are generally treated like other common vegetables in cooking.
+To prepare, swish the beans in a bowl of fresh water.
 Mop them dry using a paper towel.
 Trim the ends.
-Cut the beans to desired lengths using a paring knife.
+Cut the beans into desired lengths using a paring knife.

-Yard long beans feature in almost all the parts of East Asian cuisine.
-They impart unique beany flavor in the dishes.
+Yard-long beans feature in almost all the parts of East Asian cuisine.
+They impart a unique beany-flavor to the dishes.

 Here are some serving tips:

-Yard long beans and plant parts can be safely consumed by all healthy persons without any reservations.
-However, individuals with known immune-allergy to legumes and in G6PD-enzyme deficiency disease (favism) should avoid eating them.
+Yard-long beans and plant parts can be safely consumed by all healthy persons without any reservations.
+However, individuals with known immune allergies to legumes and G6PD-enzyme deficiency disease (favism) should avoid eating them.
 (Medical disclaimer).